Technology Enhanced Classrooms

 Innovative Learning Spaces at Auburn University: Haley Center 2213

-In preparation for the new Central Classroom Facility (CCF), the Office of Information Technology, in collaboration with Facilities and a group of faculty, students, and staff is renovating a classroom in Haley Center (HC2213) to become an active learning classroom that will seat 45 students.
-The new classroom building will house active learning classrooms, and the purpose of building this kind of classroom now is to a) test furniture and instructional technologies and receive faculty and student feedback, and to b) give faculty an opportunity to rethink their courses now so that they can start using the new spaces in the CCF without major adjustment.
+In preparation for the new Central Classroom Facility (CCF), the Office of Information Technology, in collaboration with Facilities and a group of faculty, students, and staff has redesigned a classroom in Haley Center (HC2213) and in the Science Center Classroom Building (SCC118) to be engaged and active learning classrooms that will seat 45 students (Haley) and 72 students (SCC).
+The new classroom building will house active learning classrooms.
+The purpose of building this kind of classroom now is to a) test furniture and instructional technologies and receive faculty and student feedback, and to b) give faculty an opportunity to rethink their courses now so that they can start using the new spaces in the CCF without major adjustment.

-The classroom will have glass boards on all walls to allow for more effective group work, and the technology in the room will allow for students bringing their own devices (laptops, tablets, and other mobile devices) to connect to the projecting devices that will allow the sharing of student work with all students across the room.
-Microphones, document camera, and video capturing will round out the equipment in the classroom.
+The HC2213 room contains "pods" of furniture that allow for group activities, with up to nine students per "pod" and glass boards on all walls to allow for more effective group work.
+The SCC 118 room contains 12 "pods" with six students each.
+The technology in the rooms allows students bringing their own devices (laptops, tablets, and other mobile devices) to connect to the projecting devices that can share student work with other students across the room.
+Microphones, document camera, and a virtual lab round out the equipment in the room.

 Timeline for this project: